Ministry (band): Reunion, Relapse, death of Mike Scaccia and From Beer to Eternity (2011–2015)

-AmeriKKKant, Moral Hygiene and upcoming sixteenth studio album (2016–present)
+AmeriKKKant and Moral Hygiene (2016–2022)

 In an April 2016 interview with Loudwire, Jourgensen stated that Ministry would make a follow-up to From Beer to Eternity "if the circumstances are right."
 When asked in July about the possibility of a new album, Jourgensen stated, "When I was asked [before], it was after Mikey passed and the entire media immediately starts asking me what is going to happen to Ministry.
 He wasn't even buried yet.
 I thought, 'Fuck you.'
 I was really pissed and really angry.
 I said, 'Fuck Ministry and fuck you for asking.'
 They want to comment on Ministry when my best friend had died.
 It's been more than two years now, and I got more ideas and I have done albums with Mikey and have done them without him.
 It's time to get another record out.
 I have a bunch of songs written in my head.
 I wanted to have time to mourn before people start asking me about touring dates.
 It was sick.
 I was bombarded and email boxes were overloaded with 'what are you going to do now?'
 It was kind of creepy."

 By February 2017, Ministry had begun working on their fourteenth studio album, titled AmeriKKKant.
 The album, released on March 9, 2018, includes guest appearances from Burton C. Bell of Fear Factory, former N.W.A member Arabian Prince, DJ Swamp and Lord of the Cello.
 During their performance at the Blackest of the Black Fest in Silverado, California in May 2017, Ministry debuted their first song in four years, "Antifa", which, at the time, was expected to appear on AmeriKKKant.

 In an October 2018 interview with Billboard magazine, Jourgensen revealed that he had begun working on new material for Ministry's fifteenth studio album.
 He explained, "I have to get as many albums as I can done while Trump is still president, and then what am I going to do: write those crappy albums that I write while Democrats are president?"
-A month later, media reports noted that Jourgensen had reconnected with Barker after 15 years, hinting that the two might collaborate once again on the upcoming Ministry album.
+A month later, media reports noted that Jourgensen had reconnected with former member Paul Barker after 15 years, hinting that the two might collaborate once again on the upcoming Ministry album.